Frequently Asked Questions

 A: Michigan Attorney General Bill Schuette recommended that the Legislature create the Homeowner Protection Fund to ensure Michigan families, children, and veterans affected by the foreclosure crisis receive the maximum benefit from the settlement funds.
 Pursuant to that recommendation, the Michigan Legislature created the fund and directed the monies to the following nine initiatives:

 - Foreclosure Rescue Scam Victim Restitution - $7.5 million.
 Many Michigan residents have fallen prey to foreclosure rescue scam artists who offered to help citizens save their homes.
 This fund will provide restitution payments for victims of foreclosure scams.
-Eligibility criteria to determine qualifying cases are being finalized.

 - Assistance for Veterans - $5 million.
 The men and women who served our country also have been affected by poor mortgage servicing and foreclosure practices.
 These funds will provide targeted relief for military servicemembers.